Updated May 7, 2021

-It’s been 10 years since Facebook opened its doors to businesses.
+It’s been 14 years since Facebook opened its doors to businesses.
 By the time Facebook allowed businesses to create pages it already had a significant user base of roughly 20 million users.
-Since then, Facebook’s user count has grown to 1.86 billion users (per Statista) and there are over 60 million business pages (per Venture Beat).
+Since then, Facebook’s user count has grown to over 2.7 billion users (per Statista) and there are over 200 million businesses using the platform (per Facebook).

 Why Businesses Should Use Facebook Business Manager